 There are many types of boat lifts available that allow your vessel to be stored out of the water when it's not in use.
-Boats in dry storage are easy to clean and repair.
+Boats in dry storage are easy to clean, repair, and maintain.
 The vessel can be covered and protected from rain and wind when removed from the water.
 However, there are several factors that must be considered prior to building your lift.

 Related Blog: 6 Common Questions Answered About Your New Boat Lift